pijaz/pijaz-sdk/README.md

  * **additionalParams**: *Optional*.
 An object of additional render parameters to be used for this request only.

-###### Method: serve(additionalParams)

-Convenience method for serving a product directly to a browser.

-This takes care of generating the render URL, making the request to the render server for the product, and passing the result to the browser.

-Parameters:

- * **additionalParams**: *Optional*.
-An object of additional render parameters to be used for this request only.

 ### Code examples

 The examples directory contains example code for each of the languages the SDK supports.